 Rhenium is insoluble in hydrochloric acid and soluble in nitric acid to generate Perrhenic acid: 3Re + 7HNO3 → 3HReO4 + 7NO + 2H2O.
-It is also dissolved in hydrogen peroxide solution containing ammonia to form ammonium perrhenate: 2Re + 2NH3 + 4H2O2 → 2NH4ReO4 + 3H2
+It is also dissolved in a hydrogen peroxide solution containing ammonia to form ammonium perrhenate: 2Re + 2NH3 + 4H2O2 → 2NH4ReO4 + 3H2.

 The extraction method of rhenium needs to be determined according to the rhenium-containing raw materials and rhenium products.